ndreey/ProteinTailor/README.md

 # ProteinTailor

-Program that tailors exogenous proteins to make them viable and optimised for increased expression in _Escherichia coli_.
+Program that tailors exogenous proteins to make them viable and optimised for expression in _Escherichia coli_.

 ## Installation